-Hazelnut Sandies ~ I love the toasted nutty flavor, I love the buttery shortbread texture, and I love that little sandy finish from the sugar coating.
-This is my kind of cookie!
+Hazelnut Sandies ~ I love the toasted nutty flavor, the buttery shortbread texture, and the sandy finish of these easy slice and bake shorbread cookies.

 These melt in your mouth hazelnut sandies are the perfect blend of innovation and tradition.
 A little swiche-er-oo in the nut department and you’ve got a whole different cookie, but in a comforting, familiar sort of way.
 I think you’re going to love them too.

 - Make sure you use fresh hazelnuts.
 If you’ve had them in the cupboard forever don’t use them, nuts have a short shelf life.
 I like to keep mine in a zip lock freezer bag in the freezer.

 - I like to toast my nuts for a full 15 minutes before I grind them, the flavor payoff is huge.

 - Your butter should be at room temperature.

 - Make sure you mix the dough until it comes together without dry spots, and really take a minute when forming your log to make sure it is firmly packed.
 This will help it stay together later when you slice it.

 - Use an oven thermometer to be sure of your temperature, many ovens are not accurate.

 Slice and bake cookie dough is probably the easiest of all cookies.
 Once you’ve got your log all bundled up there’s nothing left to do but, well, slice and bake!

 I roll the whole sliced cookie in granulated sugar, making sure to get it all coated.
 The name ‘sandies’ derives from the sweet sandy texture on the outside of these cookies, so don’t skimp.